-- Content Warning: The content of this training may contain sexually explicit hypothetical scenarios of sexual assault, sexual exploitation, non-consensual sexual contact, and/or other inappropriate sexual conduct. - Participation: We invite and welcome your participation in the discussions of the hypothetical scenarios.
-Reasonable, good people may disagree, and that's okay!
-The training will be enhanced and more thorough with your participation. - Policy Differences: For the purposes of this training, the UTS Model Policy for Sexual Misconduct will be the primary policy reference.
-UT Institutional policies may have some differences. - Gender/Sex: Sexual assault may be committed by people of any gender category and victims of sexual assault may members of any gender category.
-Hypotheticals are gender neutral.
+- Content Warning: The content of this training may contain sexually explicit hypothetical scenarios of sexual assault, sexual exploitation, non-consensual sexual contact, and/or other inappropriate sexual conduct. - Policy Differences: For the purposes of this training, the UTS Model Policy for Sexual Misconduct will be the primary policy reference.
+UT Institutional policies may have some differences.